 Are you exhausted by operations?

-In my work with growing businesses, I get an inside look on many aspects of life as an entrepreneur, and some of the things I see are a bit surprising.
+In my work with growing businesses, I get an inside look at many aspects of life as an entrepreneur, and some of the things I see are a bit surprising.
 Most of us expect that adding a team member (or two) will allow us to slow down.
 We think delegating key operational tasks will allow us to think strategically, create new products and services, and maybe even rest a little bit.

 But, unfortunately, things are rarely that smooth and simple.